Looking for information on how to bottle feed a lamb?

 Powdered Milk Replacer

 First of all, I will tell you that powdered milk replacer is just fine to use.
 Don’t let anyone tell you that it’s not.
 If it wasn’t, you wouldn’t find it in the farm stores.
-I use this one for bottle baby lambs.

 I’m a soybean farmer and love soy…but it’s not good on new baby lambs or goats’ tummies.
 So, milk based milk replacer is what you want.
 I’ve raised many many kids and lambs on a milk based powdered replacer with success.